element-hq/synapse/docs/admin_api/user_admin_api.md

 The following parameters should be set in the URL:

-* `redact_id` - The ID for this redaction, provided when the redaction was requested.
+* `redact_id` - string - The ID for this redaction process, provided when the redaction was requested.

 **Response**

 The following fields are returned in the JSON response body:

-- status: one of scheduled/active/completed/failed, indicating the status of the redaction job
+- `status` - string - one of scheduled/active/completed/failed, indicating the status of the redaction job
-- failed_redactions: a dict where the keys are event ids the process was unable to redact, if any, and the values are the corresponding error that caused the redaction to fail
+- `failed_redactions` - dictionary - the keys of the dict are event ids the process was unable to redact, if any, and the values are the corresponding error that caused the redaction to fail

 _Added in Synapse 1.116.0._